EndoMapper dataset of complete calibrated endoscopy procedures

 \section{Methods}

 The methodology used to create the dataset is explained in this section.
-First, a description of the recording procedure for the sequences in the dataset, including the description of the capture system and the type of recordings, is presented.
-Then, the description of the calibration procedure and the methodology used in both geometric and photometrical calibration is presented.
-Finally, there is a summary of the methods used to create each type of meta-data.
+First, we present a description of the recording procedure for the sequences in the dataset, including the description of the capture system and the type of recordings.
+Then, we describe the calibration procedure and the methodology used in both geometric and photometric calibration.
+Finally, we also briefly summarize the methods used to create each type of meta-data.